-- (b) Course teachers must announce results within 4 weeks of holding the examination. - (c) Marks for in-course assessment must be submitted by the course teacher to the Chairman of the Examination Committee and the Controller of Examinations before the final examination. - (d) Questions for in-course examinations may preferably be a multiple choice (MCQ) type.
-Students may also be evaluated by giving short questions as decided by the course teacher.
+- (b) Course teachers must announce results within 4 weeks of holding the examination. - (c) Marks for in-course assessment must be submitted by the course teacher to the Chairman of the Examination Committee and the Controller of Examinations before the final examination. - (d) In-course examinations questions may preferably be short conceptual questions and the course teacher will prepare incourse questions.